 As the solar industry rapidly grows, it has an increasing need for skilled, technically-savvy workers.
 At the same time, the U.S. military is downsizing, with nearly 200,000 veterans exiting annually.
-In order to attract our nation’s skilled veterans to the solar energy industry, SETO created the Solar Ready Vets® program in partnership with the Department of Defense Skillbridge initiative.
+In order to attract our nation’s skilled veterans to the solar energy industry, the Solar Energy Technologies Office created the Solar Ready Vets® program in partnership with the Department of Defense Skillbridge initiative.
 Solar Ready Vets provides our veterans with solar industry training and the opportunity to interview with some of the nation’s leading solar companies.

 Hiring veterans into solar industry jobs is dually beneficial, helping veterans find employment in jobs that will support the U.S. economy, and helping rapidly expanding solar companies fill their new roles with competent, motivated workers.